-- In the Recipients text box, type the email addresses of the members of your advance engineering team, separating the addresses with a semi-colon (;).
+- In the Recipients text box, enter the email addresses of the members of your advance engineering team, separating the addresses with a semi-colon (;).

-- To send a second notification if the alert is still active after a specified amount of time, type the number of minutes in the Notify again text box.
+- To send a second notification if the alert is still active after a specified amount of time, enter the number of minutes in the Notify again text box.

 - Type number of notifications that are sent to users in the Max Notifications text box.